achekh/neos-critical-github-io/Components/form-components/radio.md

 layout: "default"
 parent: "Form components"
 grand_parent: "Components"
+nav_order: 11
 ---
 # Radio
+Radio component allows the users to select only one option from multiple options.
 ***
-Radio is used for selecting one option from multiple given options and a radio component can be placed in a [radio-group](doc:radio-group).
+Radio is used for selecting one option from multiple given options and a radio component can be placed in a [radio-group](radio-group).

 | Attribute  | Type    | Default Value | Required | Description                                                                                                          |
 | :--------- | :------ | :------------ | :------- | :------------------------------------------------------------------------------------------------------------------- |